Hurricane Planning

 Mitigation Planning

 Often when weather events occur, plans do not need to be significantly adjusted (think really bad thunderstorm).
-Nevertheless, safety is of the utmost importance, and mitigation plans are underway, should we need to make changes due to weather conditions.
-If bad weather is likely to occur, registrated participants can expect frequent updates from the general chairs.
+Nevertheless, safety is of the utmost importance, and mitigation plans are underway should we need to make changes due to weather conditions.
+If bad weather is likely to occur, registered participants can expect frequent updates from the general chairs.
 Further, web and tech chairs will be prepared to move conference activities to hybrid or virtual, as necessary.